 Perform effectively as a member of a multi-disciplinary health care team within ambulatory settings such as medical offices and clinics.
 Work side-by-side with doctors, nurses, and other health care providers to gain real-world experience.
-Eligibility to sit for the CMA-AAMA (Certified Medical Assistant) and RMA (Registered Medical Assistant) exams provide further professional development.
+Eligibility to sit for the NHA-CCMA (Certified clinical Medical Assistant), the CMA-AAMA (Certified Medical Assistant) and RMA (Registered Medical Assistant) exams provide further professional development.

 Please view the Medical Assisting course list for details on the curriculum.